Ken Friedman (restaurateur): Biography

 Before becoming a restaurateur, Friedman worked for twenty years in the music industry including time as an executive at Arista Records.
 He worked in A&R.

 In 2016, he was named outstanding restaurateur of the year by the James Beard Foundation.
 His partnership with chef April Bloomfield is one of the reasons he was “one of the nation’s top restaurateurs.”
-Notable for The Spotted Pig, they also owned The John Dory Oyster Bar, Breslin Bar & Dining Room, salvation Taco and White Gold Butchers, Friedman was also involved with the creation of the restaurant Horses in Los Angeles, where he helped get the initial lease, despite the fact he “is not listed on the lease, the restaurant’s opening operating agreement, or the operating agreement for the LLC that now oversees the restaurant.”
+Notable for The Spotted Pig, they also owned The John Dory Oyster Bar, Breslin Bar & Dining Room, Salvation Taco and White Gold Butchers.
+Friedman was also involved with the creation of the restaurant Horses in Los Angeles, where he helped get the initial lease, despite the fact he “is not listed on the lease, the restaurant’s opening operating agreement, or the operating agreement for the LLC that now oversees the restaurant.”

-While at The Spotted Pig with Mario Batali in 2017, Friedman was accused of sexual harassment.
+While at The Spotted Pig with Mario Batali in December 2017, Friedman was accused of sexual harassment.
 The third floor of the restaurant was reportedly nicknamed "the rape room" among employees.